schoero/swissqrbill/doc/api.md

 ## Constructor

 ### SwissQRBill.BlobStream()
- Creates a new writeableStream which streams the generated pdf into a [HTML5 Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
+ Creates a new writableStream which streams the generated pdf into a [HTML5 Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob).
  Returns a [BlobStream](#BlobStream-1) instance.
 > **Warning:** This method does only exist when executed inside a browser